DEEKSHITHASONTAM/221075_Sontam_Deekshitha/README.md

 * A C++ compiler (such as g++)
 * CMake (minimum version 3.10)
 * MongoDB c++ Drivers (minimum version 4.0)
+  After installing all this tools we may proceed

 ### Building the code